Last Updated on August 6, 2022

 In 1988, Hostelling International bought the site and built the largest purpose-built hostel in the USA.
 HI is a non-profit organization founded on an enduring belief in the power of travel to create a more tolerant world.
 Today, the hostel offers a TV room, living room, library, courtyard, pool table, and a full kitchen and dining room for guests to use; as well as daily activities for its guests and the community including free walking tours of Los Angeles, comedy and poetry nights, hikes, pub crawls, and more.

 *Side note by Kylie: I know what you’re thinking hostels…dorm rooms…snoring!!!
 BUT hostels are definitely an accommodation worth considering!
-To be honest, I have never stayed in a 10 person dorm room simply because the smallest of noises wake me up, however I HAVE stayed in PRIVATE rooms in hostels (New Zealand, Australia…I’m looking at you!).
+To be honest, I have never stayed in a 10 person dorm room simply because the smallest of noises wake me up, however I HAVE stayed in PRIVATE rooms in hostels (New Zealand, Australia…).
 They can often be a very affordable option, especially if you opt for a shared bathroom (and if you’ve stayed at a campsite before then shared bathrooms aren’t any different)!*

 Planning for your Route 66 Trip